HL7/crmi-ig/input/pages/profiles.md

 A given artifact may provide all knowledge capabilities (Shareable, Computable, Publishable, and Executable), or it may be focused on a particular capability.
 For example, a ValueSet may be only Shareable and Expanded because it is intended for use in environments without access to a terminology service capable of expanding the Computable definition of the value set.

 The profile categories are expressed as independent profiles to support separation of concerns.
 For example, a contained ValueSet included in a Questionnaire may not meet the Shareable profile (because it doesn't have a stand-alone life-cycle) but it may still meet Computable expectations.

+Profiles along the various axes may have different names appropriate to what capabilities are being provided.
+For example, ValueSet uses ExpandedValueSet, rather than ExecutableValueSet, to make clear what run-time capability is being provided by the profile.

 Note that explicit profiles for capabilities are only defined when there are specific elements of the artifact involved in supporting that capability.
 For example, there is no executable ActivityDefinition profile, but that doesn't mean that ActivityDefinition artifacts cannot be executable, only that there are no additional conformance expectations for executable ActivityDefinitions specified by this implementation guide.